For Compaq

 hpalumni.org/LinkedIn

-in various accounts – and may have missed cash payouts.
-Due
+held in multiple accounts – and may not have received cash payouts for MFGP or PRSP.

 Unofficial Stock Decoder tables for: